Buying

 Missing out on a property that you have your heart set on can be a very disappointing experience.
 Quite often this happens because the offer process is misunderstood.
-When making an offer to purchase a property, it is important to be aware of the following:

 • the agent will submit all offers to the vendor;